 GIS Workshop: Visualizing and Analyzing Health Data

-The most recent GIS Workshop on held on May 30-31, 2024.
-Subscribe for updates to hear about the next training!
+The next GIS Workshop is on June 26-27, 2025.
+Subscribe for updates to hear about registration opening!

 The GIS Workshop is a two-day intensive workshop that will introduce participants to the fundamental concepts and hands-on techniques of health data visualization and analysis using publicly available open-source GIS programs.